allejo/bzion/web/assets/css/README.md

 BZiON's stylesheet is written in SASS and we make the most of it; if you're not familiar with SASS, head on over to the [SASS Getting Started Guide](http://sass-lang.com/guide).

-We choose to use SASS, Bourbon, and Neat because of the freedom it gave us to control every aspect of the design.
+We choose to use SASS and Bourbon because of the freedom it gave us to control every aspect of the design.

 ## Stylesheet Structure

 - **modules/**
     - This folder contains all of the partial SASS files that don't have actual CSS classes but instead only provide mixins or placeholders.
-    - Documentation for all of custom mixins used throughout the project is provided through SassDoc, which is [hosted by alezakos](http://helit.org/bziondoc/sassdoc/).
+    - Documentation for all of custom mixins used throughout the project is provided through SassDoc.
 - **pages/**
     - This folder contains all of the partial SASS files that contain all of the CSS classes for specific pages
 - **partials/**